-All HOS report distribution (HOS and HOS-M) occurs electronically to participating Medicare Advantage Organizations (MAOs) and PACE organizations through HPMS.
+All HOS report distribution (HOS and HOS-M) occurs electronically to participating MAOs and PACE organizations through HPMS.
 For individual MAOs and PACE organizations to access their HOS reports, an HPMS User ID is required.
 If you do not have an HPMS User ID, you may contact your organization's CMS Quality Point of Contact to obtain access to the reports.
 If assistance is required regarding HPMS access, you may contact CMS via email at email@example.com.
-The most recent sample reports are available in the Overview section under the Resources page.
+The most recent sample reports are available in the Overview section on the Resources page.

 What does it mean if my MAO has been identified as an "outlier" in a HOS Performance Measurement Report?